syncfusion-content/windowsforms-docs/WindowsForms/Licensing/licensing-errors.md

 layout: post
 title: License Key Errors of Essential Studio | Syncfusion
 description: Learn here some information about how to fix Syncfusion license key related errors and more details.
-platform: common
+platform: WindowsForms
 control: Essential Studio
 documentation: ug
 ---

-# Licensing Errors
+# Common Licensing Errors

 Licensing error popup is displayed with various messages under different circumstances.
 Here are some ways to resolve different issues.